 No. For sanitary reasons, ease of placement and dignity, many cremations require that the deceased be cremated in a combustible, leak proof, rigid, covered container.
 This does not need to be a casket as such.
 What is required is an enclosed, rigid, container made of wood or other combustible material to allow for the dignified handling of human remains.
-The type of casket or container selected is really a personal decision, Caskets and containers are available in a wide variety of materials ranging from simple cardboard containers to beautifully handcrafted oak, maple or mahogany caskets.

 No. It is your choice.
 It may depend on such factors as whether the family selected a service with a public viewing of the body with an open casket, or to enhance the deceased's appearance for a private family viewing; if the body is going to be transported by air or rail, or because of the length of time prior to the cremation.

 Due to the irreversible nature of cremation, most states require a waiting period before the actual process may begin.
 Refrigeration is the only alternative available, other than embalming, that will retard tissue decomposition.
 Refrigeration is a necessity that protects family and friends, the crematory operator and the general public from potential health hazards.

 A complete cremation is a two-step process.
 Firstly, the actual exposure of the deceased to several hours of intense heat and flame; after which the remains are mostly ash except for certain bone fragments, then the entire remaining ash and fragment volume is gathered and run through a processor, creating a uniform powder-like texture.